 - Personalization is an issue.
 You can typically set your risk tolerance and some other factors and options, but personalization is limited.
 For power investors, this can be a turn-off.

-- Complaints include the lack of a human-touch regarding finessing your portfolio.
-Similar to Cons 1 & 2, without a human broker involved, there is no mechanism in place to micro-personalize and tweak your portfolio.
+- Complaints include the lack of a human touch regarding finessing your portfolio.
+Similar to cons 1 & 2, without a human broker involved, there is no mechanism in place to micro-personalize and tweak your portfolio.

 - Auto-rebalancing can be frustrating for advanced investors.
 Even though the mathematical models are tried-and-tested, the inability to make changes to the automation process can place-out some investors

 M1 Finance is a robust, multi-featured robo-advisor that’s a favorite amongst the Choose FI community.
-Built for those just starting investing and advanced investors alike, M1 is a great choice for any path towards FI.
+Built for those just starting investing and advanced investors alike, M1 is a great choice for any path toward FI.
 The interface is one of the best on the market today, making trades and selling securities easy and straightforward.
 Here are some of our favorite features of the app: